APIs-guru/openapi-directory/CONTRIBUTING.md

 #### Do not raise PRs to amend the openapi/swagger.yaml files directly

-If you do this, your changes will be overwritten the next time the API update scripts are run.
+If you do this, your changes would be overwritten the next time the API update scripts are run.
+Such PRs will be closed.

-#### If you want to run our add/update/validate/repair scripts locally
+#### If you want to run API registry (add/update/validate/repair functions)

 Please contact us for details.